WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/API.md

 * `Location getLocation()` - Gets the current location of the projectile
 * `Location getLastLocation()` - Gets the previous location the projectile
 * `Explosion getExplosion()` - Gets the explosion that will be used
-* `Explosion setExplosion()` - Sets the explosion that will be used
-  * This can be your own implementations

 ##### ProjectileHitBlockEvent
 This event is called whenever a projectile hits a block.
 This event is useful if you